-Sentara Health Plans conducts Provider Satisfaction surveys in accordance with DMAS contract requirements, at least every 2 years, to monitor and measure provider satisfaction with Sentara Health Plans services and identify areas for improvement.
+Sentara Health Plans conducts provider surveys annually to monitor and measure provider satisfaction with Sentara Health Plans services and identify areas for improvement.
 Participation in these surveys is highly encouraged as provider feedback is very important.
 Sentara Health Plans informs providers of the results and plans for improvement through newsletters, meetings, or training sessions.